mdolab/pygeo/paper/paper.md

 # Summary
 In shape optimization, an algorithm modifies a body's geometry to improve its performance.
-A common shape optimization example is adjusting the shape of an aircraft wing to minimize aerodynamic drag computed via computational fluid dynamics (CFD).
+A common shape optimization example is adjusting the geometry of an aircraft wing to minimize aerodynamic drag computed via computational fluid dynamics (CFD).
 <!-- NW: what about 'geometry' instead of 'shape'? -->
 Multidisciplinary design optimization (MDO) couples multiple disciplines, such as aerodynamics and structural mechanics, to optimize them simultaneously.
 In MDO, the geometry must be represented consistently across multiple disciplines.